-- Shall be appointed by the SSC, subject to the approval of the SEB. - B. Shall hold the highest grade of SSS license necessary for the Division in which he/she serves. - C. Shall issue log books to qualified members within the Division.
-Issuance of license and subsequent routine renewals shall be handled by SCCA Central Licensing at the National Office. - D. Shall maintain up-to-date records of all log book and license holders within the Division and advise the SSC and the Solo Events Manager of the names and address of members who have been issued new log books and who are approved for licenses. - E. Shall ensure that each Solo II Region within the Division has at least one qualified SSS.
+- A. Shall be appointed by the SSC, subject to the approval of the SEB. - B. Shall hold the highest grade of SSS license necessary for the Division in which he/she serves. - C. Issuance of license and subsequent routine renewals shall be handled by SCCA Central Licensing at the National Office. - D. Shall maintain up-to-date records of all license holders within the Division and advise the SSC and the Solo Director of the names and address of members who have been issued new log books and who are approved for licenses. - E. Shall ensure that each Solo Region within the Division has at least one qualified SSS. - F. Shall appoint SSS for all Divisional Solo events held in his/ her Division. - G. Shall maintain a record of all Solo Safety Stewards appointed to Regional Events and upon notification of such appointment, verify proper license grade.

-- F. Shall appoint SSS for all Divisional Solo II events and Solo I events held in his/her Division. - G. Shall maintain a record of all Solo II Safety Stewards appointed to Regional Events and upon notification of such appointment, verify proper license grade. - H. Shall report to the SEB on the compliance with safety rules at Solo Events.
+H. Shall report to the SEB on the compliance with safety rules at Solo Events.
 Shall make recommendations concerning possible action toward a region or a SSS for failure to adhere to or implement safety rules contained within the Solo Rulebook or Solo Safety Publication.